jrbhowells/Lab3-Intensity-transformation/README.md

 # Lab 3 - Intensity Transformation and Spatial Filtering
 *_Peter Cheung, version 1.0, 1 Feb 2024_*

-This lab session aims to demonstrate the contents of Lectures 4 and 5 with image files processed on Matlab.
+This lab session aims to demonstrate the topics covered in Lectures 4 and 5 using Matlab.
 The choice of Matlab is driven by their excellent set of functions included in the Image Processing Toolbox.
-As Design Engineers, it is more important for you to understand the principles and then use ready-made libraries to perform processing on visual data, then to write low-level code to implement the algorithms.
+As Design Engineers, it is more important for you to understand the principles and then use ready-made libraries to perform processing on visual data, than to write low-level code to implement the algorithms.

 Clone this repo to your laptop and do all your work using your local copy.
+Remember to keep a log of your work in your repo.

-## Task 1: Contrast adjustment with *_function imadjust_*
+## Task 1 - Contrast enhancement with function imadjust

 ### Importing an image

-Check out the image file *_breastXray.tif_* stored in the assets folder and read this into the matrix *_f_*, and display it:
+Check what is on image file *_breastXray.tif_* stored in the assets folder and read the image data into the matrix *_f_*, and display it:

 ```
 clear all